 Breast feeding is still encouraged.

-There is no visiting on the postnatal ward due to following strict social distancing recommendations for all pregnant women, the aim of which is to reduce the risk of infection to unwell mothers and babies who require medical admission.
+There is restricted visiting on the postnatal ward to protect patients and prevent the spread of coronavirus, the aim of which is to reduce the risk of infection to unwell mothers and babies who require medical admission.

 Postnatal care following discharge home will still be provided by the community Midwifery teams.
 Visits will be assessed on and individual basis and women will be contacted by the community midwife before they arrange a home visit.
 We politely ask that when the midwife attends she sees the mother and baby alone in a separate room away from other family members where possible.

 We are really pleased to welcome birth partners back into the maternity wards and offer some visiting time from Tuesday 7 July 2020, but please read the details below carefully.

 Whilst national measures are being relaxed, hospitals need to keep restrictions in place to prevent further spread of Coronavirus.
 We ask that you respect the guidance we have put in place to ensure everyone’s safety.